-Points are awarded to every CCUNC eligible athlete according to the table in 11.3.1 above for their position relative to CCUNC athletes.
-I.e. the best CCUNC position earns 100 points, the second 80 points, the third 60 points, and so on.
+Points are awarded to every CCUNC eligible athlete according to the table in 12.1 above for their position relative to CCUNC athletes in the three individual races.
+I. For the long distance, less points will be awarded as follow as competitors might elect to race the junior or the senior race.